RESTful-Drupal/restful/docs/api_url.md

 provided payload format needs to match the contents of the `Content-Type` header (in this case _application/json_).

-It's also worth noting that when settings reference fields with multiple values, you can submit an array of IDs or a string of IDs separated by comas.
+It's also worth noting that when setting reference fields with multiple values, you can submit an array of IDs or a string of IDs separated by commas.

 ### Advanced example
-You use sub-requests to manipulate (create or alter) the relationships in a single request.The following example will:
+You use sub-requests to manipulate (create or alter) the relationships in a single request.
+The following example will:

   1. Update the title of the article to be _To TDD or Not_.
   1. Update the contents of tag 6 to replace it with the provided content.